How Montessori Education is Adapted for Different Age Groups

 Infants & Toddlers (0-3 Years)

 Teachers closely observe each baby and toddler to facilitate personalized interaction and growth.
-At such a young age, these students need equal parts hands-on care and the freedom to explore and learn on their own.
+At such a young age, these students need equal parts hands-on care and the freedom to explore and learn independently.

 Early Childhood (3-6 Years)